hariharan-uta/Twitter_Hashtag_Analysis/README.md

 ## Features

-- **Hashtag Extraction**: Uses regex to extract hashtags from tweet texts.
+- **Hashtag Extraction** - Uses regex to extract hashtags from tweet texts.
-- **Hashtag Frequency Analysis**: Counts and ranks the most used hashtags.
+- **Hashtag Frequency Analysis** - Counts and ranks the most used hashtags.
-- **Top 5 Hashtag Visualization**: Displays the top 5 hashtags in a bar chart.
+- **Top 5 Hashtag Visualization** - Displays the top 5 hashtags in a bar chart.
-- **Sentiment Analysis**: Utilizes TextBlob to classify tweet sentiments as positive, negative, or neutral.
+- **Sentiment Analysis** - Utilizes TextBlob to classify tweet sentiments as positive, negative, or neutral.
-- **Sentiment Pie Chart**: Visualizes sentiment distribution using a pie chart.
+- **Sentiment Pie Chart** - Visualizes sentiment distribution using a pie chart.
-- **CamelCase Split Utility**: Converts CamelCase text like `GoingHomeTomorrow` to `Going Home Tomorrow`.
+- **CamelCase Split Utility** - Converts CamelCase text like `GoingHomeTomorrow` to `Going Home Tomorrow`.

 ## Tech Stack